Why Does Netflix Ban VPNs?

 As for this “global Netflix” that the company keeps talking about — it’s been about two years since the ban, and there’s still no news of Netflix using its massive bargaining power to make that dream a reality.
 It seems Netflix’s general idea of globalized content is simply to push the majority of its budget into producing its own shows that can be displayed globally since they own the rights exclusively, rather than trying to negotiate deals with studios on a per-country basis instead.

-So, even though there may not be any signs on the horizon for Netflix users to be able to watch any show they want in the Netflix library no matter where they are in the world, it’s obvious the service cares about making as much content available to as many people as they can at once.
+So, even though there may not be any signs on the horizon for the Netflix VPN ban to end, it’s obvious the service cares about making as much content available to as many people as they can at once.

 Whether this is through better negotiations or simply dumping everything they’ve got into original content, the answer remains to be seen.
 But if you’re concerned about the Netflix VPN ban and want to know more about any developments as they arise, be sure to stay tuned to VPN.com for all the latest news as it hits the airwaves!